 (Develop Persona – A test image from Nikon Df in raw format on loading into Affinity Photo opens up in the Develop Persona)

 The raw file once opened looked different from when viewed in Nikon’s own raw developer (Nikon View NX).
-Affinity Photo did not apply the in camera settings as the default starting point for the raw file.
-I have read reports of photos appearing dark or pinkish or faded when opened in Affinity but to me it seems to be the true raw data from the sensor (which is different from what is seen on the preview screen of the camera) and sometimes due to problems with color profiling.
-Nothing of this sort happened with my sample photograph.
+Affinity Photo did not apply the in-camera settings as the default starting point for the raw file.
+I have read reports of photos appearing dark or pinkish or faded when opened in Affinity.
+To me, it does not matter. it is simply the way Affinity photo interprets the raw data from the sensor (which is different from what is seen on the preview screen of the camera) and sometimes due to problems with color profiling these color shifts may happen.
+Though, nothing of this sort happened with my sample photograph.
 The Develop Persona had everything in place.
-The basic settings on the right hand side had – Exposure, Enhance (contrast, clarity, saturation and vibrance), White Balance, Shadows & Highlights, and Profiles (color spaces).
-Next to the basic settings, there were tabs for lens related corrections, noise reduction, curves and other toning tools and finally overlays.
+The basic settings on the right-hand side had – Exposure, Enhance (contrast, clarity, saturation, and vibrance), White Balance, Shadows & Highlights, and Profiles (color spaces).
+Next to the basic settings, there were tabs for lens-related corrections, noise reduction, curves, and other toning tools and finally overlays.
 Some basic tools are provided on the extreme left too which include the blemish removal tool as well.

 Once the basic settings have been applied and the raw file appears good to go, the ‘Develop’ button on the top left needs to be clicked.
 This ‘develops’ the digital negative, the raw file, and opens it in the image editor module or the ‘Photo Persona’.